Soil Testing and Geotechnical Reports in Residential Real Estate

 Ignoring Recommendations

-Even with proper testing, ignoring engineering recommendations can result in long-term problems.
+Even with raw field testing, ignoring structural recommendations can result in catastrophic long-term shifts.

 Cost vs. Value of Soil Testing